HA on the Domain¶

 After resuming operation, there is a short pause in reading from other sequencers due to updates to the watermark table.
 However, requests to the other sequencer nodes continue successfully, and any events written during this period are available for reading as soon as the pause is over.

-The recovered sequencer has likely lost any send requests that in process during failure.
+The recovered sequencer has likely lost any send requests that were in process during failure.
 These can be safely retried, without the risk of creating duplicate events, once their

 max-sequencing-time is exceeded.